 It’s not just your home that requires upkeep, your garden too needs your attention and here we give you some great ideas to keep your plants on point.
 You might not think it, but eggs can be a valuable resource when it comes to your plants’ health.

-Use the shells to grow saplings in, resting them in an egg box as a safe and secure way to transport them from your greenhouse or kitchen windowsill out into the garden.
+Use the shells to grow saplings in during the spring, resting them in an egg box as a safe and secure way to transport them from your greenhouse or kitchen windowsill out into the garden.
 Don’t waste those shells but instead grind them up and add to plant feed for a calcium boost that plants love.
 Do the same with any water you’ve boiled your eggs in too.
 Allow it to cool down after cooking and water plants that need a little helping hand.

 You may not be the best DIYer in your street but you can certainly learn to be with some inside hacks that give you a helping hand.
 Whether you’re painting or gardening, we’ve got a tip for you.
 Source